Reflection of Nichols Algebras over Coquasi-Hopf Algebras: Monoidal equivalence between Yetter-Drinfeld module categories

 \subsection{Hopf pairings in braided monoidal categories}

-In this subsection, $\mathcal{C}$ always represents a braided monoidal category with associative isomorphism $a$ and braiding isomorphism $c$ except for special instructions.
+In this subsection, $\mathcal{C}$ always represents a braided monoidal category with associative isomorphism $a$ and braiding isomorphism $c$ unless stated otherwise.
 We begin by introducing the notion of Hopf pairings. \begin{definition} Let \( A \) and \( B \) be Hopf algebras in \( \mathcal{C} \).
 A morphism \( \omega : A \otimes B \to 1 \) in \( \mathcal{C} \) is called a Hopf pairing, if the following identities hold:

-A Hopf pairing $\omega : A \otimes B \to 1$ is called non-degenerate, if there is a morphism $\omega' : 1\rightarrow B \otimes A$, such that
+A Hopf pairing $\omega : A \otimes B \to 1$ is called non-degenerate if there is a morphism $\omega' : 1\rightarrow B \otimes A$, such that

 \end{definition} There are some useful properties of Hopf pairings, we list here for further use. \begin{rmk}\textup{[\citealp{Simon}, Remark 2.13, 2.16]}\rm \begin{itemize} \item [(1)] Suppose $\omega: A \otimes B \rightarrow \bfo$ is a Hopf pairing in $\mathcal{C}$, then \item [(2)] If $\omega: A\otimes B \rightarrow \textbf{1}$ is a Hopf pairing, then also Furthermore, if $\omega$ is non-degenerate, then $\omega^{-}$ is non-degenerate as well with inverse copairing $(\mathcal{S}_A\otimes \mathcal{S}_B)\circ c_{B,A}\circ \omega'$. \item [(3)] If $A$ has a left dual object $A^*$, then $A^*$ naturally carries the structure of a Hopf algebra in $\mathcal{C}$ such that the evaluation morphism $\operatorname{ev}_A:A^* \otimes A \rightarrow \textbf{1}$ is a Hopf pairing.
 Moreover, this Hopf pairing is non-degenerate with inverse copairing $\operatorname{coev}_A$. \end{itemize} \end{rmk} Having established the properties of Hopf pairings, we now recall the important braided monoidal equivalence $\Omega^{\omega}$ induced by a certain Hopf pairing $\omega$.